KPBS/py3-pmp-wrapper/README.md

 For most applications, we'll only need to do this once per session.
 A PmpAuth object will remember its `access_token` and it will let you know when that token has expired.

 ### Making requests
-Now that you have a PmpAuth object with a valid access token, we can use our PmpAuth object to create a PmpConnector that will make requests for us:
+Now that you have a PmpAuth object with a valid access token, you can create a PmpConnector that will issue signed requests:

 ```python
 >>> from pmp_api.conn import PmpConnector